Palo (religion): After the Cuban Revolution

 The Cuban Revolution of 1959 resulted in the island becoming a Marxist–Leninist state governed by Fidel Castro's Communist Party of Cuba.
 Committed to state atheism, Castro's government took a negative view of Afro-Cuban religions.
-However, following the Soviet Union's collapse in the 1990s, Castro's government declared that Cuba was entering a "Special Period" in which new economic measures would be necessary.
+However, following the Soviet Union's collapse in the 1990s, Castro's administration declared that Cuba was entering a "Special Period" in which new economic measures would be necessary.
 As part of this, priests of Santería, Ifá, and Palo all took part in government-sponsored tours for foreigners desiring initiation into such traditions.
-Ochoa noted that Palo "blossomed" amid the liberalising reforms of the mid-1990s.
+Ochoa noted that Palo "blossomed" amid these liberalising reforms of the mid-1990s.

 The decades after the Cuban Revolution saw hundreds of thousands of Cubans emigrate, including Palo practitioners.
 The 1960s saw Cuban emigres arrive in Venezuela, probably bringing Palo with them, something bolstered by further Cuban arrivals in the early 21st century.
-In the 2000s, residents reported that many of the graves at Caracas' Cementerio General del Sur had been pried open to have their contents removed for use in Palo ceremonies.
-Palo also appeared in Mexico.
-In 1989, the Cuban-American narcotrafficker Adolfo Constanzo and his group were found to have abducted and killed at least 14 people on their ranch outside Matamoros, Tamaulipas in Mexico, with their victims' bones being placed into cauldrons for use in Palo rituals.
-Constanzo's group had apparently combined Palo with elements from Mexican religions and a statue of the Mexican folk saint Santa Muerte was found on the property.
-Much media coverage incorrectly labelled these practices "Satanism."
+In the 2000s, residents reported that many of the graves at Caracas' Cementerio General del Sur had been pried open to have their contents removed for Palo ceremonies.
+Palo also appeared in Mexico: in 1989, the Cuban-American narcotrafficker Adolfo Constanzo and his gang were found to have killed at least 14 people on their ranch outside Matamoros, Tamaulipas before placing their victims' bones in Palo cauldrons.
+Constanzo's group had combined Palo with elements from Mexican religions and a statue of the Mexican folk saint Santa Muerte was found on the property.
+Much media coverage incorrectly labelled these practices "Satanism".